jackhenderson101/jackhenderson101.github.io/_projects/2021-time-synchronisation.md

 Highlighting some important configuration lines:

-* `ptpengine:interface=enp0s31f6` This is the network interface that is connected to the network, commonly `eth0` or `wlp2s0` for Wifi.
+* `ptpengine:interface=enp0s31f6` This is the network interface that is connected to the network, commonly `eth0` or `wlp2s0` for Wi-Fi.
 Use the command `ip link show` to list network interfaces.
 * `ptpengine:preset=masteronly` We set this computer as the master clock as there is no other reference clock.
 * `ptpengine:use_libpcap=n` I found that the system did not work with this enabled.